p-ranav/cppgit2/README.md

 ### Initialize a Repository

-To initialize a new repository, simply call `repository::init(const std::string &path, bool bare)`.
+To initialize a new repository, simply call `repository::init`.
+If you want to create a bare repository, set the second argument to `true`.

 ```cpp
 #include <cppgit2/repository.hpp>